A Nobel laureate will head an interim government in Bangladesh after unrest ousted Hasina

 “Hindus are very afraid,” Charu Chandra Das Brahmachari, leader of the Bangladesh branch of a Hindu movement, told the IANS news service.
 “Hindus are very afraid that they could be attacked anytime.
 This is because whenever the government falls, minorities are affected.”

-The EU ambassador to Bangladesh, Charles Whitley, said on the social media platform X, formerly known as Twitter, that European diplomats were “very concerned” about reports of anti-minority violence.
+The EU ambassador to Bangladesh, Charles Whitley, said on the social media platform X, that European diplomats were “very concerned” about reports of anti-minority violence.

 Opposition politicians have publicly called on people not to attack minority groups, while student leaders asked supporters to guard Hindu temples and other places of worship.